What You Need to Plan for Recovery

 - Events with the highest risk are large in-person meetings where attendees travel from outside the local area and it is hard to maintain social distancing.

 Considerations for Cancelling or Postponing

 - How many people are expected to attend?
-Gatherings with more than 250 people have a higher risk of coronavirus transmission.
+The more people an individual interacts with at a gathering and the longer those interactions are, the higher the risk of transmission.